 Composting Essentials: Turning Waste into Garden Gold - Green Genius

 Composting is an ancient practice that transforms organic waste into valuable nutrients for your garden.
-It's an eco-friendly method that recycles kitchen and yard waste into "black gold," a nutrient-rich soil amendment that improves soil health and promotes plant growth.
+It’s a sustainable method for turning kitchen and yard waste into "black gold," a nutrient-rich soil additive that enhances soil health and supports plant growth.
 In this comprehensive guide, we'll explore the essentials of composting and how you can turn waste into garden gold.

 1. Understanding the Composting Process